ConstructionPlacements

 Related Posts:

-If you really don’t know anything about the question, say “No” don’t bluff.
+• Handling Challenging Questions: Keep in mind that interviewers are not essentially looking for precise quantitative answers.
+If you don’t understand a question, ask for clarification.
+If you don’t know anything about the question, say “No” and don’t bluff.
 If you can explain something with the help of a diagram, don’t hesitate to ask for a piece of paper.
-Provide yourself some time to think before answering; take a sip of water to get yourself some time.
+Give yourself time to think before answering; take a sip of water to get time.

-If your knowledge of a subject is inadequate, explain what you do know and then show the interviewer how you would move toward solving the problem.
+• Problem-Solving Approach: If your knowledge of a subject is inadequate, explain what you do know and then show the interviewer how you would move toward solving the problem.

-Final words
+Final Thoughts

 Related Posts: